October 3, 2019

 No single product or substance has been linked to all lung injury cases.
 More information is needed to know whether a single product, substance, brand, or method of use is responsible for the outbreak.

 It’s safe to assume that since many of the products contain THC, they were purchased on the unregulated black market in states where cannabis remains illegal.

-Where vaping is banned, those with nicotine addictions are likely to turn to traditional cigarettes.
+Where vaping is banned, those with nicotine habits are likely to return to traditional cigarettes.
 Unlike e-cigarettes, tobacco products have been proven to kill smokers without the aid of adulterants.
 Public Health England has even provided e-cigarettes to help British smokers quit tobacco, and announced on Sept.
 12, in the midst of the American media hysteria, that it hasn’t changed its mind: